 Finding a good fiber supplement is a great way to start your Candida treatment.
 You can use it just during the cleanse, or throughout your treatment if you feel like you need it.
-It can help you to avoid constipation and speed up your recovery from Candida.
+It can help you to avoid constipation, improve your gut health, and speed up your recovery from Candida.
 Here are a couple of different options for your fiber supplement.

 Fiber-3 Organic Powder

 This is an excellent fiber supplement manufactured by NOW Foods.
 It contains three different organic ingredients – Golden Flax Seed Meal, Organic Gum Acacia, and Organic Inulin.
 These ingredients are more gentle on your gut than other fiber supplements, and they contain a healthy combination of soluble and insoluble fiber.
 You can find it here.

 Fiber-3 is particularly helpful for Candida sufferers because it contains organic inulin.
 This is a prebiotic that can promote the regrowth of your intestinal bacteria.
 Combined with a good probiotic, inulin can help to restore a healthy balance to your gut.

 Psyllium comes from the plantain plant (not related to the banana-like plantain), and was originally used in Persia and India.
 The Psyllium husk is a great source of water-soluble fiber that expands to several times its original size when mixed with water.
 It quickly transforms from powder form into a gooey substance called mucilage.